qouteall/qouteall-blog/Cognitive-biases.md

 When looking at past, people find past events (including Black Swan events) reasonable and predictable, although they didn't predicted these events in prior.

 In a complex world, **one event can have two contradicting interpretations**.
-One recent example: There are two different interpretations after DeepSeek R1 goes popular in Janurary 2025:

-- Bearish on Nvidia.
-The low training cost of DeepSeek models shows that if the training method is efficient enough then the world doesn't need that much GPUs.
-And the "price war" will make AI companies less profitable, reducing their valuations and CapEx.
-- Bullish on Nvidia.
-The lowering price of AI will create much more demand, according to [Jevons paradox](https://en.m.wikipedia.org/wiki/Jevons_paradox).

 People make execuses about their prediction failure, such as:

 - See their prediction as "almost" correct.
 Distort the memory and change the past prediction.
 - Blame prediction failure to outside factors, e.g. the statistical data is being manipulated, conspiracy theories.
 - Blame that they are just unlucky as the Black Swan event is low-probability.
 (Black Swan events are rare, but you are still likely to encounter multiple Black Swan events in life.)